 Welcome to VK3HN’s amateur radio blog.
-My interests are radio craftsmanship, homebrew, QRP (low power communication), repair, repurposing and ‘ad hoc-ism’ (making things from what’s available in piecemeal, bricolage fashion).
+My interests are radio craft, homebrew, QRP (low power communication), SOTA, repair, repurposing and ‘ad hoc-ism’ (making things from what’s available in piecemeal, bricolage fashion).
 I also like to write.
-For ‘about me’ search up my QRZ.com page.
+For more ‘about me’ search up my QRZ.com page.
 If you like what you find here please leave a comment, no matter how brief.

 It’s always further than it looks.
 It’s always taller than it looks.
 And it’s always harder than it looks. — The 3 rules of mountaineering.

 On respect for the mountains and the environment:

 Take only pictures; leave only footprints. — Anon.

 There is no such thing as bad weather, only inappropriate clothing. — Sir Rannulph Fiennes